Hinoki Essential Oil

 Strength of Initial Aroma

-Woody, sweet.
-Varies between the wood, root and needle (leaf) oils.
+Hinoki Wood Essential Oil smells woody and sweet.
+The aroma varies between the wood, root and needle (leaf) oils.

 Major Constituents of Hinoki Root Essential Oil